8 tips for getting the most from your graphic designer

-(The designer has read your brief, asked you questions and got an overview of your company and the design project.
+The designer has read your brief, asked you questions and got an overview of your company and your design project.
 Next step is design conception.
-They will submit a draft design to you and ask you to review it and submit your feedback.
+They will submit a draft design to you, ask you to review it and submit your feedback.
 Take your time with this.
 Visit and re-visit their proposed design and mull over what you like and don’t like, noting any changes you would like to make.
 The key is to limit the number of revisions you require rather than the number of changes.

-To explain further… your project is a 24-page brochure with a mix of text and photographic content.
-Once you see the text and photos (you have supplied to your designer) laid out within the design, you realise the entire project is text heavy and the text content needs to be reduced.
+Your project is a 24-page brochure with a mix of text and photographic content.
+Once you see the text and photos (you supplied) laid out within the design, you realise the entire project is text heavy and the text content needs to be reduced.

-So, you read through pages 1-3, re-write the text content and email your designer to request these changes be made and a new draft be returned to you for review.
+So, you read through pages 1-3, re-write the text content for those pages and email your designer to request these changes be made and a new draft be returned to you for review.
 Within a day or two, your designer has made the requested edits and emailed the revised brochure (revision #1) design to you for review.
-You review this revised brochure (revision #1) are happy with the edits but then realise you have yet to read through the remainder of the text content.
+You review this revised brochure (revision #1) are happy with the edits but then realise you have yet to read through the remainder of the text content one the other pages.

-This process of ‘to-and-fro’ for edits, to a few pages at a time, will slow the process causing not only delays to the project turnaround time but also added costs due to the additional time spent by the designer making minor edits on several occasions.
-It also causes frustration for the the client and the designer.
+This process of ‘to-and-fro’ edits, a few pages at a time, will slow the process thus causing delays to the project turnaround time.
+In turn, added costs are incurred due to the additional time spent by the designer making minor edits on several occasions.
+It can also lead to frustration both for the the client and the designer.

 So how do you avoid this?

 Try to cover as many of the edits needed within one revision request.
 I’m not saying you should try to cover everything within one revision, more to be mindful of giving your project a thorough proofing at each revision stage.
 Most designers would prefer to receive a page of edits for a single revision request than 5/6 edits requested over 5/6 revisions.